BA, Purdue University; MA, Ph.D., University of Pennsylvania

 Research Interests: History of East Asia; Early Modern History; History of Japan; History of Christianity; History of Baseball

 Michael Laver’s research interests are diverse and wide-ranging, although to date he has published mainly in the field of early modern Japan.
 His first book, Japan’s Economy by Proxy, details Japanese trade with the wider early modern world as facilitated mainly by Dutch, Chinese, and Portuguese merchants.
 His second book, The Sakoku Edicts and the Politics of Tokugawa Hegemony, argues that the several strictures the Tokugawa shogun put on trade with Japan, as well as on foreign influences in Japan, was primarily an attempt to bolster domestic power within the Japanese islands.
-Professor Laver teaches courses on modern and premodern Japan and China, modern East Asia, global Christianity, and baseball.
+His most recent book, The Dutch East India Company and Japan will be published by Bloomsbury Press in the autumn of 2019 and deals with the exotic gifts given to Japanese officials by the Dutch India Company and how those gifts were used by both the Japanese and the Dutch.
+Professor Laver has taught courses on modern and premodern Japan and China, modern East Asia, global Christianity, and baseball.

-Professor Laver serves as the chair of the Department of History.
-In addition, he is a faculty associate of the International and Global Studies Program, having served previously as the program director of that program.
-He has also served in a number of other capacities at RIT, including as Chair of Academic Senate and as co-chair of the Middle States Reaccreditation Process.
+Professor Laver serves as the Associate Dean of the College of Liberal Arts and is responsible for the curriculum, strategic planning, international education, and interdisciplinary programming.
+He has previously served as the chair of the Department of History as well as the program director of the International and Global Studies Program.
+He has also served in a number of other capacities at RIT, including as Chair of Academic Senate and as co-chair of the Middle States Re-accreditation Process.